thomz12/LD57/README.md

 # Ctrl + Dive
 My Ludum Dare 57 entry.
-A game created in 48 hours in the weekend using my own game engine.
+A game created in 48 hours in the weekend using my own game engine around the theme `Depths`.

 Control a remote submarine to find all the required treasure. 🪙 Be careful though, the submarine is fragile and you will notice significant latency the deeper you go. 🛜